Njaah-0/outdated-browser-rework/README.md

 	options = {
 		customCSSClasses: {
 			titleClass: '',
       		contentClass: '',
       		actionButtonClass: '',
       		wrapperClass: '',
       		closeButtonClass: ''
 		}
 	}

-These are entirely optional, just to provide more customization if needed
+These are entirely optional, just to provide more customization if needed.

+You can also explicitly allow some user agents by specifying a list of words / characters that must appear in the User Agent string for the browser to be enabled.
+This uses simple `indexOf` comparision so be careful with what you specify. **Property must be an array.**.
+This example would ensure that banner is never shown for LinkedIn in-app browser.

+	options {
+		allowedUserAgentKeywords: ['[LinkedInApp]'];
+	}

 ## New in version 1.1.0
 Library can be used as static library with script tag.
 Build source code is in dist/library.js.
 This can be useful when using next.js for example.